-Reed, who had earlier served four short months as an Indian agent at the Milk River Agency in 1870, went by the title of “Major,” though it is doubtful he ever served in any true military capacity.
-While serving his brief time as an Indian agent, he was dismissed for misconduct which included trafficking in alcohol and firearms, stealing agency property, including cattle, falsifying sales receipts, and trading agency items to the Indians for furs.
+Reed, who had earlier served four short months as an Indian agent at the Milk River Agency in 1870, went by “Major,” though it is doubtful he ever served in any actual military capacity.
+While serving his brief time as an Indian agent, he was dismissed for misconduct, including trafficking in alcohol and firearms, stealing agency property, including cattle, falsifying sales receipts, and trading agency items to the Indians for furs.
 He was also accused of killing an Assiniboine Indian.
-Though he was dismissed; he was not charged with any criminal activities, though, clearly he was involved with them.
-Later, when he and John Bowles opened their trading post, which was often referred to as the Reed and Bowles Trading Post, the pair acted no better.
+Though he was dismissed, he was not charged with any criminal activities, though, clearly he was involved with them.
+Later, when he and John Bowles opened their trading post, often referred to as the Reed and Bowles Trading Post, the pair acted no better.

 Having a reputation of readily accepting gunfire as the accepted method of ending any arguments, they quickly gained a rough reputation throughout the territory.
 However, as the only post in the area, travelers, traders, and hunters had few other choices when needing supplies.
 During this time, the post’s primary business consisted of trading with Indians, chiefly in low-grade liquor.
 Although selling liquor to the Indians was outlawed by the Federal government, the post was about 100 miles beyond the reach of any legal authority, and the two men happily continued with their profitable trade.